Part 1 of 2 articles: the second covers cellular data in Europe

 This meant that for many years, the only option for US travelers to Europe was to rent a GSM phone, which was expensive and inconvenient.
 No one could reach you on your US cell phone number; you had the hassle and cost of receiving and returning the phone, and both phone rental and calls were astonishingly expensive.

-Today, you can buy US mobile phones that use the GSM system from AT&T Wireless and T-Mobile.
+Today, you can buy US mobile phones that use the GSM system from AT&T Wireless and T-Mobile, and phones from Verizon and Sprint that offer GSM modes.
 So why don’t these phones “just work” in Europe?
 Although they use GSM, they work on different radio frequencies.
 To function in Europe, a GSM phone must operate (at the very least) on the 1800MHz frequency; to get the best European coverage it must operate on both 900MHz and 1800MHz.
 And this is just for regular GSM — for 3G services, you need 2100MHz in Europe and 1900MHz in the US.

 The net?
 Make sure you buy a phone that clearly states is can be used internationally or is called a “World Phone”.
 These operate on both US and international GSM frequencies.
 If in doubt, check the small print to find out what frequencies it supports.
 The good news: GSM World Phones are increasingly popular, so it’s now a lot easier to find a good international phone.